rubenvannieuwpoort/posts/division-by-constant-signed-integers.md

 The code accompanying this article can be found in a [github repository](https://github.com/rubenvannieuwpoort/division-by-constant-integers).

 Division is a relatively slow operation.
 When the divisor is constant, the division can be optimized significantly.
 In [1] I explored how this can be done for unsigned integers.
 In this follow-up article, I cover how we can optimize division by constant signed integers.
 This article should be read as a continuation of [1].
-This article essentially provides the same information as [2].
+As far as I know, the information in this article was first presented in [2].

 I assume that like in most programming languages, the result of the signed division is rounded toward zero.
 This presents some challenges which are different than those for optimizing unsigned division.
 We are only dealing with numbers with a magnitude of at most $2^{N - 1}$, and we will see that this means we can always use the round-up method as described in [1].
 The challenge consists of efficiently rounding up the quotient when $n$ is negative.